Evolutionary dynamics of any multiplayer game on regular graphs

 However, previous research on these games on graphs has largely been limited to numerical simulations, which do not allow for the exploration of the complete parameter space.
 In the absence of mathematical tools for evolutionary graph theory in multi-strategy multiplayer games, recent studies have attempted to bypass this challenge by incorporating the third strategy within the existing two strategies.
 For instance, punishing or rewarding behaviors have been added to the existing cooperation strategy in the traditional two-strategy system~\cite{wang2022decentralized,sun2023state}.
 This approach allows for the examination of additional mechanisms like punishment and reward within the two-strategy system's framework.
 Yet, these alternative attempts still could not capture further rich dynamics, such as cyclic dominance, which is only possible in systems with at least three strategies.

-In this Article, we provide an analytical framework that addresses the gaps in multi-strategy multiplayer games in the realm of evolutionary graph theory.
-We demonstrate that for a given multi-strategy multiplayer game, the co-player configuration of a focal individual is equivalent to the well-known Ball-and-Box problem, distributing $k$ identical co-players into $n$ distinct strategies.
-Building on this analogy, we develop a bottom-up approach for calculating the statistical mean payoff of individuals on regular graphs, deriving replicator equations on regular graphs in the weak selection limit and the absence of triangle motifs.
+In this work, we provide an analytical framework that addresses the gaps in multi-strategy multiplayer games in the realm of evolutionary graph theory.
+Inspired by the Balls-and-Boxes problem, we demonstrate that for a given multi-strategy multiplayer game, counting the co-player configurations of a focal individual is equivalent to distributing $k$ identical co-players into $n$ distinct strategies (Fig.~\ref{fig_matrixdemo}).
+On this basis, we develop a bottom-up approach for calculating the group-based payoff of individuals on regular graphs, deriving replicator equations on regular graphs in the weak selection limit and the absence of triangle motifs.
 Our results include two commonly used update rules, namely pairwise comparison (PC)~\cite{szabo1998evolutionary} and death-birth (DB)~\cite{ohtsuki2006simple}, applicable to arbitrary multiplayer games with any multi-strategy space in structured populations, where each individual has the same number of neighbors.
 Using the punishment mechanism~\cite{fehr2002altruistic,ohtsuki2009indirect,sigmund2010social} in the context of the tragedy of the commons~\cite{hardin1968tragedy} as an example, we explore the well-known second-order free-riding problem analytically, obtaining an accurate threshold of punishment strength necessary to resolve the social dilemma in structured populations.
 Additionally, our theoretical solutions can qualitatively reproduce the phase diagrams observed in previous numerical simulation studies under non-marginal selection strength.